 Beyond another discussion with our pilot pal from the previous trailer we got a substantial look at the gameplay and the reveal of at least one of the villains in Halo Infinite, the leader of a new race known as the Banished.

 We still have a lot to learn about the game including what the multiplayer will look like, but we did get a substantial look at the campaign mode in the gameplay trailer.

 The rumored addition of the grappling hook was real and its spectacular, Master Chief uses it to pull objects towards him, to traverse the landscape and to pull himself into enemies for close quarters finishes.

 And while zipping around with your grappling hook looks like a blast, don't worry we got a good look at some Warthog driving included some impressive drifts and we imagine more vehicles will be present.

 The array of enemies and weapons both familiar and new definitely grabbed our attention too with Master Chief laying waste to a host of grunts including some airborne grunts hurtling through the sky along with Jackals, Elite and more.

 Plenty of fast-paced action and a little bit of story thrown in with this last trailer definitely has us on the hook for this game more than ever, which makes the talk of delays into 2021 or beyond all the more distressing.

 Halo Infinite game engine

-One of the reasons gameplay is such a mystery for Halo: Infinite is that 343 Industries developed a new game engine called Slipspace.
+343 Industries developed a new game engine called Slipspace for Halo Infinite.
 One of the focuses with this game engine, as reported by Gamesradar back in January, is to allow new features that weren’t originally planned to be introduced later in the development process than previously possible.

 It’s a slightly terrifying thought, as it sounds like the sort of thing that may have you second-guessing your decisions for a game until late in the process, but it also leaves the studio open to pivot if necessary, even after the game’s release.